sjdirect/abotx/README.md

 PM> Install-Package AbotX
 ```

-IF you have an AbotX.lic file.
+If you have an AbotX.lic file.
 Just make sure it ends up in the bin directory of your application (ie.. in the same directory as the AbotX.dll file).

 ## Quick Start